stefoe-up/phd-project/README.md

 # phd-project
-Work on data, scripts and publications related to my PhD project.
+Assembly of protein complexes in vitro and in vivo.
+Additional material for my doctoral thesis.